 Determining how you feel about this can help you determine your overall leadership philosophy.
 For instance, a leader who naturally assumes some people will always lack the potential to truly succeed will often overlook strengths in both their employees and themselves.
 However, a leader who is optimistic about everyone’s potential will constantly be on the lookout for qualities and traits they wish to cultivate in themselves and their team members.

-Leading with optimism improves your chances of leading a successful team.
+Leading with an optimistic and positive vision of the future improves your chances of leading a successful team.
 Focusing on everyone’s innate potential gives you more opportunities to leverage the unique talents of your employees.
 This belief is summarized in a famous quote from Henry Ford: “Whether you think you can, or you think you can’t, you’re right.”
 Thinking you and everyone around you can succeed may be an ideal leadership philosophy principle worth keeping in mind.

-Being a facilitator – learner leader means you set the vision of what you are trying to accomplish and create an exercise for your people or a direct report to make the vision come to reality.
+Being a co-creator leader means you set the vision of what you are trying to accomplish and create consistent exercises for your people to make the vision come to reality by coming to THEIR own conclusions on how to get their with YOUR guidance.
 Starting by doing the exercise on your own is a great way to show your commitment to your vision and the exercise itself.
 Be sure to be as direct as possible about what the exercise is.
 For example, if you want specific and simple financial projections that implements your vision around “customer-first” then the exercise should specify, “Create a simple, financial project that is simple and elegant for customers.”
 Then provide an example.
 Any adjustments to what you are provided should be given in the form of feed-forward – or advice, so they can be successful in your exercise.

 It is crucial to remember that the way in which you approach your day-to-day operations likely will change over the years.
 This has become quite clear in the digital transformation age.
 The rise of new technologies has disrupted numerous industries at a faster pace than ever before.
 Leaders across these industries have had to adapt in order to stay competitive and effective.